kysonzhu/kz-watermelon/README.md

 - **[LocalCache](http://www.kyson.cn/demo/watermelon.zip)**

-Add your_package.zip to your project(this zip file is your local cache of package setted in ver.json)
+add package.zip to your project(this zip file is your local cache of package setted in ver.json)

 * usage